 If roasting a whole chicken intimidates you, don’t be scared.
 It’s so much easier than you’d think!

-- Remove the chicken giblets, rinse the chicken inside and out, pat it dry, and place it on one side of the baking sheet, breast side up.
+- Remove the chicken giblets from the cavity and pat it dry with paper towels (you want the chicken dry which helps the skin crisp up), and place it on one side of the baking sheet (or roasting pan or Dutch oven), breast side up.

 - Add the potatoes to the other side of the baking sheet.